 As the disease progresses, it may be necessary to go to nonoptical options, such as audio technology or Braille.
 This transition from optical to nonoptical can be emotionally troublesome, but most patients are willing to do so if they are introduced gradually and on an as-needed basis.

-The MD Support site contains complete directories of all technology products and low vision aids at MD Support/Resources.
+The MD Support site contains complete directories of all technology products and low vision aids.

 8. Tell us who you think would benefit from the services provided by low vision rehab?